WELCOME TO OUR FAITH FORMATION PAGE

 Prayer and Spirituality

-Sunday 10AM Mass has resumed, and we’d love to see you her.
+Sunday 10AM Mass as well as Saturday 4:30PM and weekday Masses have resumed, and we’d love to see you here.
 But, are you ready to come back?
 Here is a good reflection that will help you to decide.
 Five Things to Consider